 This wristband serves as a reminder to the wearer and a conversation starter for those who see it and is the perfect accompaniment to any series on prayer in your youth group.

 Contact is a five-week curriculum on prayer that puts a modern twist on helping students learn how to pray.
 Using a centuries-old model called Lectio Divina, students will have the opportunity to read through scripture, meditate on scripture, pray through scripture and, finally, contemplate the scripture by physically doing a small activity that ties into the topic.

-Provided in this curriculum are five lessons on prayer for your junior high or high school student.
+Provided in this curriculum are five lessons on prayer for your junior high student.
 Each lesson contains two-three different activities and could be practiced in your weekly programming, small groups, or in different stations during a night of prayer.
 Also, included is a series of short “bumper” videos called “Howie Pray.”
 Each one gives a different tip on prayer.
 This is all brought to you by Believe.